JamesSuryaPutra/Titanic-Machine-Learning-from-Disaster/README.md

 # Titanic: Machine Learning from Disaster

 # Ahoy, welcome to Kaggle!
-You're in the right place
+You're in the right place.
 This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works.

 If you want to talk with other users about this competition, come join our Discord!
 We've got channels for competitions, job postings and career discussions, resources, and socializing with your fellow data scientists.
 Follow the link here: https://discord.gg/kaggle